*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Peppermint And Lavender Tea

-Lavender and peppermint are one of the more popular combinations for a peppermint tea blend.
+Lavender and peppermint are some of the more popular combinations for a peppermint tea blend.
 You can make your own with either loose-leaf or bagged peppermint tea.
-I recommend looseleaf ingredients because it’s a little easier to get the amount right.
+I recommend loose-leaf ingredients because it’s a little easier to get the amount right.
 If you use bags you’ll need to use double the water and make 2 cups.

 DIY Peppermint And Lavender Tea

 - 1 teaspoon of lavender flowers